 What Makes Us A Critical Access Hospital:

-Southern Inyo Healthcare District has been designated a Critical Access Hospital, as defined by the Office of Rural Health Policy (External Link), part of The Health Resources & Services Administration of the U.S. Department of Health & Human Services.
+Southern Inyo Healthcare District has been designated a Critical Access Hospital, as defined by the Office of Rural Health Policy, part of The Health Resources & Services Administration of the U.S. Department of Health & Human Services.

 The Critical Access Hospital (CAH) Program was established to aid in the continuation of healthcare services for rural residents.